brimdata/zed/docs/language/lateral-subqueries.md

 :::tip Note
-This pattern rhymes with the SQL pattern of a "lateral join", which runs a SQL subquery for each row of the outer query's table.
+This pattern rhymes with the SQL pattern of a "lateral join", which runs a subquery for each row of the outer query's results.
 :::

 Lateral subqueries are created using the scoped form of the